min2ha/ukwa-site/content/target/60204/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# The 1914 Love Story project with The Pingle School

 The project brings to life the reality of the war.
 It focuses on the love story between two local people and involves Maurice Lea, a soldier from South Derbyshire who died in France during WW1.
 Using his life as a starting point, the school discovered his story and that of other young men.